SathvikPN/del/README.md

 - `del` moves files to a trash can instead of permanently deleting them, allowing you to recover accidentally deleted files from bash terminal.
 - `del` also includes metadata about deleted files, when, where and by whom it was deleted.
 - `del` has an automatic cleanup feature to manage your trash can efficiently.
-- `del` is configurable to set number of days to keep deleted files and schedule day in a month to run this automatically.
+- `del` is configurable to set number of days to keep deleted files and schedule day in a month to run cleanup automatically.

 > del is an wrapper around `mv` `rm` and `crontab`